ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 print(results.to_markdown())
 ```

-I was also curious whether or not log-transforming the data could increase accuracy, so I included that in the script too.
+I was also curious whether or not log-transforming the data could increase accuracy, so that's in the script too.

-The output of this script is a table summarizing the prediction quality for various types of transformations of the audio data:
+The output is a table summarizing the prediction quality for various types of transformations on the audio data:

 |    | transformation   | log   |    score |
 |---:|:-----------------|:------|---------:|